Elderly person in wheelchair exercising using a virtual reality (VR) headset

 The GOALD project: Involving users in the design process

-Filmed at a Plymouth stakeholder event, this video gives an overview of the GOALD project and how we are working with intergenerational groups to co-design digital technologies that aim to improve health and wellbeing for older people.
+Filmed at a Plymouth stakeholder event, this video gives an overview of the GOALD project and how we worked with intergenerational groups to co-design digital technologies that aimed to improve health and wellbeing for older people.

 Digital Technologies for Older Active Lives